nmetens/Intro-to-Computer-Security/final/final.md

 ![image](crypt/php.conf.png)
 ![image](crypt/admin-res.png)

+The .bak files shows that each cookie is created using the `$user` and the `$enc_secret_key` in the `generate_cookie` function.
+There is a `generate_salt` function that makes a salt of size 2 characters.
+And the check for the first flag is when the user == admin, not guest.

 I see the cookie here, and it is indeed set this way for the guest user.
 Now, I went to the command lined and typed `curl -I http://10.201.28.11` to see only the headers of the GET response:

 ![image](crypt/get.png)